TOAST-DOCS/Contact-Center/en/online-contact-guide-service-management.md

 ✔ **\[FAQ]** [Can I access to the chat screen only from the service which I have chat permission?](https://nhn-contact.oc.toast.com/oceng/hc/article/151/)

 ![](http://static.toastoven.net/prod_contact_center/2.2.2-(1)_en.png)
-After accessing through **chat icon**, click **status value** in the top left of the chat screen to set your status. (initially set to ‘offline’, can choose between online/break/offline).
+After accessing through **chat icon**, click **① status value** in the top left of the chat screen to set your status. (initially set to ‘offline’, can choose between online/break/offline).
 Responding to customer's chat request is only available when chat status is set to online.

 ### Default Settings
 ![](http://static.toastoven.net/prod_contact_center/2.2.2-(2)_en.png)
-You can set **Greeting Message** which is sent automatically when chat consultation is connected, and **Satisfaction Guide Message** which is sent when requesting evaluation about the consultation to customer.
+You can set **① Greeting Message** which is sent automatically when chat consultation is connected, and **② Satisfaction Guide Message** which is sent when requesting evaluation about the consultation to customer.
 Evaluation request could be sent through **Evaluation** button in the top of the chat screen.

 ### Agent Assignment Settings
 ![](http://static.toastoven.net/prod_contact_center/2.2.2-(3)_en.png)